Rolex Warranty & Guarantee: A Complete Guide

 Buying a luxury watch can be a big decision.
 And when you decide to spend a lot of money on an object, it feels good to have some kind of security that brings you peace of mind.

-Most luxury watch brands offer some kind of warranties for their watches, but what these warranties cover and how long they are valid for can vary greatly.
+Most luxury watch brands offer some kind of warranty for their watches, but what these warranties cover and how long they are valid for can vary greatly.

-In this article, we are focusing on the Rolex warranty and will talk about what it covers, how it works, and how long it is valid for.
+In this article, we are focusing on the Rolex warranty and will talk about what it covers, how it works, and how long it is valid.

 With its warranty, Rolex ”guarantees the proper functioning of its watches for a period of five years from the date of purchase.
 The Rolex guarantee excludes normal wear-and-tear (notably the wear-and-tear of non-metal bracelets and straps), loss, theft, or damage due to misuse.
 The substitution of components with, or the addition of, components or accessories not manufactured by Rolex will invalidate the guarantee.
 The guarantee is valid only if (1) the watch has been sold by an Official Rolex Retailer; (2) the guarantee card has been completed in full by the Official Rolex Retailer at the time of purchase; and (3) the guarantee card is presented with the watch, either to an Official Rolex Retailer or to an Official Rolex Service Centre.
 Any work carried out by third parties will render the guarantee null and void.”